achisto/twitter-offboarding/README.md

 ### [twitter-archive-browser](https://sk22.github.io/twitter-archive-browser/)
 Browse your Twitter archive and bulk-delete tweets in a certain timeframe or containing certain keywords with your browser's console.

+## Back up information not included in your twitter archive
+### Export your Twitter lists
+The easiest way to export your twitter lists is by using Tweetdeck and following [this guide](https://www.makeuseof.com/tag/backup-export-twitter-lists/).

+### Offload your followings' information
+Your Twitter archive does not contain information about your followings, especially not their profiles' bio or websites.
+Download this information in case you want to stay connected outside of Twitter or follow their blog.
+[Twitter Followings OPML Export](http://opml.glitch.me/) helps you to get websites and RSS Feeds of the people you follow on Twitter.

 ## Move your followings to Mastodon
 Tools that match your Twitter followings' accounts with their Mastodon account(s) and enable you to bulk-follow all of them.